Core-periphery structure in networks: a statistical exposition: Metrics

-and $C_i$ is the capacity of the network after removing $i$ nodes in decreasing order of closeness centrality.
-If the capacity drops significantly with the removal of certain nodes, than these nodes proved to be important in the sense that many other nodes were connected via these core nodes.
-In an airport network, for example, if CLT airport became non-operational due to a hurricane, then many more connecting flights would be disturbed as compared to if RDU airport was removed.
+and where $\mathcal C_i$ is the capacity of the network after removing $i$ nodes in decreasing order of closeness centrality.
+If the capacity substantially decreases with the removal of certain nodes, then these nodes proved to connect many other nodes in the network.
+In an airport network, for example, if CLT airport (Charlotte), the operational hub for American Airlines, became non-operational due to a hurricane, then many more connecting flights would be disrupted as compared to if RDU (Raleigh-Durham) airport became non-operational.
 Thus, CLT is a core node and RDU is not.
-The authors also suggest that $cc>0.5$ means that the network exhibits true CP structure.

-This method is similar to \cite{Holme2005} in that it doesn't require any complicated optimization to detect the core but instead simply chooses the nodes with largest closeness centrality.
-However, the negative definition of seeing how the capacity changes with the {\it removal} of a node is a bit awkward.
-Additionally, the 90\% and 0.5 thresholds were chosen arbitrarily based on a small empirical study and not justified theoretically.
+The authors also suggest a threshold of $cc>0.5$ to signify that that the network exhibits a CP structure that is more pronounced than what might otherwise be expected by chance alone.
+This, along with the 90\% threshold in (\ref{eq:da}), however, were arbitrarily selected based on a small empirical study and not justified theoretically.
+This approach is similar to that of Holme \cite{Holme2005} in that it does not require any complicated optimization to detect the core, but rather chooses the nodes with largest closeness centrality.
+Additionally, da Silva et al. implicitly control for the size of the core.
+For example, if a network had a large, highly-connected core, then the entire network would necessarily be highly-connected as well.
+But then removing a single node would not reduce the capacity by a significant amount and thus the node would not be deemed a part of the core.